 We are Data Controllers of our own data which includes the data of:

-BID Host Activities including the use of Body Worn Cameras
+- BID Ambassador Activities including the use of Body Worn Cameras

 Employees of our company and its subsidiaries must follow this policy.

 We request that any contractors, suppliers, partners and any other external entity that we work with are compliant with Data Protection Legislation and follow the principles in this policy where appropriate